 The Benefits of Regular Maintenance for Air Conditioning

-Cleaning: Cleaning an air conditioning system requires more than changing the inside air filter once in a while.
+Cleaning an air conditioning system requires more than changing the inside air filter once in a while.
 On a regular basis, perhaps twice per year, the outside condenser should be cleaned thoroughly.
 The homeowner can and should hose the outside condenser with low-pressure water once per month or so, but that will only remove some grass clippings and surface dust.
 Inside the condenser is a lot of surface area that should be cleaned professionally.
-Keeping the condenser clean will reduce your electric bill, because the compressor won’t have to work as hard as it will if the unit is dirty.
+Keeping the condenser clean will reduce your electric bill because the compressor won’t have to work as hard as it will if the unit is dirty.

 When the unit has been cleaned, the contractor will connect pressure gauges to the refrigerant lines and check the operating pressures while the unit is running.
-These pressures are an important diagnostic, because they will tell the contractor if the unit is running correctly and has a correct refrigerant charge.
-Low charges, due to age or a small leak, will eventually affect the unit’s ability to cool the home, and can damage the compressor.
-If a leak is suspected, the contractor has equipment that can look for the source of the leak, and can recommend repair or replacement options.
+These pressures are an important diagnostic because they will tell the contractor if the unit is running correctly and has a correct refrigerant charge.
+Low charges due to age or a small leak will eventually affect the unit’s ability to cool the home and can damage the compressor.
+If a leak is suspected, the contractor can use equipment to look for the source of the leak, and can then recommend repair or replacement options.

 The contractor can also check the electrical load from the air conditioner while it is running.
 Excess power above recommended limits can signal operating problems that need further investigation.

-In Summary: Here at Parkside Fuel and Boiler, we feel that routine maintenance of our customers’ existing equipment helps them in the long run.
-You can expect good performance for many years with a HVAC system that is regularly maintained.
-Call Parkside Fuel and Boiler at (631) 928-4645 to set up a service program, or if you have any questions about our services.
+Here at ParkSide Fuel Service, we feel that routine maintenance of our customers’ existing air conditioning equipment helps them in the long run.
+You can expect good performance for many years with an HVAC system that is regularly maintained.
+We provide A/C installations, repair, maintenance, and annual tune-ups across Long Island.
+Contact ParkSide Fuel Service by calling us at (631) 928-4645 or contact us online to set up a service program or if you have any questions about our services.CONTACT US